adore-me/gha-composer/README.md

 None.

 ## Notes
+ℹ This action also checks for `composer.lock` and doas a `composer validate` before running `composer install`.
+Failing these checks will result in a failed action.

 **FYI**: in order to speed up the build, we create a GitHub actions cache with the following key: `composer-cache-${{ hashFiles('composer.lock') }}`.
 This means that each time a build for the same `composer.lock` happens, the data will be restored and used from cache.